Sestri Levante is known as “the city of the two seas,” because it sits abutting a rocky promontory, called “I’isola,” that stretches out into the sea.

-Galleria Rizzi is a very interesting and precious museum that preserves paintings, sculptures, ceramics, furniture collected by the homonymous Sestrese family during the twentieth century.
+Galleria Rizzi is a very interesting and valuable museum that preserves paintings, sculptures, ceramics, and furniture collected by the family of the same name from Sexten during the 20th century.

 Church of San Nicola dell'Isola

-Walking through the streets in the alleys of sestri levante you can admire numerous churches and historic buildings.
+Strolling the streets through the alleys of sestri levante you can admire numerous churches and historic buildings.

-The oldest of the many churches in the city is the church of San Nicolò of the island, which has been renovated several times over the centuries.
+The oldest of the town’s many churches is the Church of St. Nicholas of the Island, which has been renovated several times over the centuries.

-The other religious buildings of interest in the city are the Basilica of Santa Maria di Nazaret dating back to 1600, the convent of the Annunziata, located on the extreme tip of the peninsula and the church of the Immaculate Conception, characterized by the particular facade with white stripes and black.
+The city’s other religious buildings of interest are the Basilica of St. Mary of Nazareth dating back to the 1600s, the Convent of the Annunziata, which is located on the extreme tip of the peninsula, and the Church of the Immaculate Conception, characterized by its distinctive black-and-white striped facade.

 Durazzo Pallavicini Palace

-A particularly important historical building is Palazzo Durazzo Pallavicini which today houses the seat of the Municipality of Sestri Levante.
+One historic building of particular note is Palazzo Durazzo Pallavicini, which today houses the headquarters of the Sestri Levante City Council.

-This imposing palace is located in the central Piazza Matteotti, right in the heart of the medieval city, and dates back to the seventeenth century.
+This imposing palace is located in central Matteotti Square, right in the heart of the medieval city, and dates back to the 17th century.

 Historical shops and shops

-Walking through Sestri Levante you will have the opportunity to go shopping in the traditional workshops and artisan shops that the families of the city have opened and managed for more than half a century.
-These stores have very often been maintained exactly as they were fifty years ago.
+As you stroll through Sestri Levante, you will have the opportunity to store in the traditional artisan stores and stores that the town’s families have opened and operated for more than half a century.
+These stores very often have been maintained exactly as they were fifty years ago.

-You cannot leave without first having bought the gastronomic specialties in the grocery stores: in the bakeries, in the pastry shops and in the food shops that have kept the traditional production and above all the flavors of the past.
+You cannot leave without first buying the gourmet specialties in the small grocery stores: in the bakeries, pastry stores and grocery stores that have maintained the traditional production and especially the flavors of the past.

 Villages and hamlets of Sestri Levante